Kerbas-ad-astra/XTLandertron/README.md

 ## Known and anticipated issues

+The math used in this mod is simplified compared to the real (non-linear) physics of propulsive landing, and so it does not function very well with vehicles with low TWR or high atmospheric drag.
+Run some test flights before sending any valuable crew or payloads, and be ready for a bumpy landing!

-None at this time.
-Please let us know in the thread or on the [**issue tracker**](https://github.com/Kerbas-ad-astra/XTLandertron/issues) if you find any.
+Please let us know in the thread or on the [**issue tracker**](https://github.com/Kerbas-ad-astra/XTLandertron/issues) if you find any more.

 ## Version history and changelog